 It was clear that most audience members already knew who they wanted to vote for, she said.

-Manmeet Nijjer, 17, a Hofstra student from Cedarhurst, sat in the tenth row at the debate, and also noticed the spirited nature of the audience.
+Manmeet Nijjer, 17, a Hofstra student from Cedarhurst, sat in the 10th row at the debate, and also noticed the spirited nature of the audience.

-“There was many times when we were clapping and cheering,” she said.
-The moderator would hold up his hand if an audience reaction lasted more than five seconds, but the rule against audience reaction didn’t seem to be strongly enforced, she added.
+“There were many times when we were clapping and cheering,” she said.
+The moderator would hold up his hand to quiet the crowd if an audience reaction lasted more than five seconds, but the rule against audience reaction didn’t seem to be strongly enforced, she added.

-Donald Trump’s claim that he will release his tax return if Hillary Clinton releases additional emails “was one that got a really big reaction,” she said.
+Donald Trump’s claim that he will release his tax return if Hillary Clinton releases what he called her “33,000 deleted” emails “was one that got a really big reaction,” she said.

 After the debate ended, students saw Clinton leave the stage to greet audience members, but noticed that Trump and his family left the stage without interacting with the audience.